shengzizhang/VALANCE/README.md

 >
 > This token is personal and should **never** be baked into the image or committed to the repo — pass it at `docker run` time only.

-Training is a two-step process: generate ESM2 embeddings for your training data, then fit the TabPFN classifier at a chosen IC₅₀ cutoff.
+Training is a two-step process: generate ESM2 embeddings for your training data (by replacing "env_neu_unique_ab_removed_outliers_duplicates_geomean_include_TBDs.txt"), then fit the TabPFN classifier at a chosen IC₅₀ cutoff.

 ```bash
 # 1. Generate ESM2 embeddings